iamSahdeep/Bop/README.md

    - and many more for those awesome libraries.
 Check the list of [Libraries](https://github.com/iamSahdeep/Bop/blob/master/app/build.gradle) used.

 ### Logo
-Special Thanks to [@riyandacountri88](https://github.com/riyandacountri88) fo the logo
+Special Thanks to [@riyandacountri88](https://github.com/riyandacountri88) for the logo

 Check the complete report https://github.com/iamSahdeep/Bop/issues/28